Myyura/the_kai_project/docs/tokyo-university/IST/ci/2010/ci_200908_written_exam_4.md

 If necessary, use examples or figures.

 1) Bayes' Theorem
-2) Learning methods for decision trees
+2) Learning method for decision trees (Decision tree learning method)
-3) Principles and application examples of spread spectrum communication
+3) Spread-spectrum telecommunications and its applications
 4) Normalization in relational databases
 5) Turing machine
 6) Snoop cache
 7) Unicode
-8) User authentication or personal identification, including a total of three types of methods and their comparison
+8) Three user authentication or personal identification techniques and a comparative analysis

 ## **Kai**